godatadriven/asekuro/README.md

 You can run some unit tests via `pytest`.
 Note that we test using local notebooks as well as a docker container.
 We want the container that is there to break the build.

+# Roadmap

+There's a few extra features that will be added in 2019.

+- the ability to add copyright information
+- the ability to turn a notebook into an `.md` template for a blog
+- bugfixes like the `%load_ext` bug